by Cat, May 2012 (photo, right, from Wikimedia Commons)

 I like to serve this with a big salad of fresh greens and veggies like green onions, carrots, cucumbers and tomatoes, with a vinaigrette-type dressing (my fav is balsamic-basil vinaigrette).

-This is a tried and true recipe used by me for 50 years, and by my Mom even longer than that.
+I don’t have any recent testing notes, but this is a tried and true recipe used by me for 50 years, and by my Mom even longer than that.
 However, please note that the strips of beef add a lot of flavor to the cream sauce so be sure to taste before adjusting the seasoning.

 - Cat’s recipe collection